Stairs. Entry group. Materials. Doors. Locks. Design

 • reduces the content of radionuclides.

 The pH value depends on the presence of hydrogen ions in the soil.
 Calcium binds hydrogen particles and the earth becomes more alkaline.
-On excessively acidic soil, most grow poorly and bear fruit. cultivated plants, therefore, alkalization every 3-4 years has a positive effect on yield.
+Most plants grow and bear fruit poorly on overly acidic soil. cultivated plants, therefore, alkalization once every 3-4 years has a positive effect on yield.

-Substrates rich in calcium have a "correct" structure - they are finely lumpy or granular.
+Substrates rich in calcium have a “regular” structure - they are finely lumpy or granular.
 These are chernozems - ideal soils for agriculture.
-In black soil, the roots breathe well.
-The structure of soils rich in calcium makes it possible to maintain an optimal water/air ratio for plants in the root layer.
+In chernozems, the roots breathe well.
+The structure of calcium-rich soils makes it possible to maintain an optimal water/air ratio for plants in the root layer.

-If the land on the site “floats”, after each watering it becomes covered with a crust, does not pass water well, or the soil is too loose and becomes dry again within a few minutes after watering, then this means that the soil does not have the correct mechanical structure and needs dolomite.
+If the soil on the site “floats”, becomes crusty after each watering, does not allow water to pass through well, or the soil is too loose and becomes dry again within a few minutes after watering, then this means that the soil does not have the correct mechanical structure and needs to be added with dolomite.

 Ground dolomite is suitable for acidic soils.
-Substrates are considered acidic, the pH of which is below 5.
-Dolomite flour will be useful if the soil on the site belongs to:
+Substrates with a pH below 5 are considered acidic.
+Dolomite flour will be useful if the soil on the site is:

 • sod-podzolic;